im-hanzou/0xShell/README.md

 # 0xShell
-0xShell For Bypass All Server WAFF
+0xShell For Bypass All Server WAF